-- Successful completion of a class is a letter grade of "A." "B." "C." - Unsuccessful completion of a class is defined as "D" (Poor/Failure), "F" (Failure), "W" (Withdrawal), or "I" (Incomplete) on the semester grade report.
-Please note: Successful completion of N311 Foundations of Professional Practice is a

-- letter grade "A" or "B." Any student receiving a "C," "D," "F," or "W" must retake the course. - A student who receives a "D," or "F" or "W" for a course must retake that course the next semester it is offered.
-In the retake/repeat course, students must receive at least an overall grade "C" to pass the course and not be dismissed.
-Exception N311 must be passed with an "A" or "B." - A student may only repeat a course one time in which they received a grade of "W" or failing grade.
+- Successful completion of a class is a 77% in all classes, except an 85% in N311 Foundations of Professional Practice. - Unsuccessful completion of a class is defined as 76% or below ["D" (Poor/Failure), "F" (Failure), "W" (Withdrawal), or "I" (Incomplete)] on the semester grade report.
+Please note: Unsuccessful completion of N311 Foundations of Professional Practice is 84% or below and therefore the course must be repeated. - A student who receives an unsuccessful grade for a course must retake that course the next semester it is offered.
+In the retake/repeat course, students must successfully complete the course or they will be academically dismissed. - A student may only repeat a course one time in which they received a grade of "W" or failing grade.
 Any student who has withdrawn from one course will be placed on academic probation/financial aid warning. - A student may not withdraw from more than 1 course while pursuing the BSN degree.
 The student may not withdraw from a course if there is a Student Code of Conduct issue or a Grievance is pending or being investigated.

 Minimum Percentage - A student is expected to complete all credit hours attempted to be on pace for completion of the program.
 The first time a student fails to complete progression standards, they must be placed on Academic Probation/ Financial Aid WARNING for the next term of enrollment.
 Minimum Grade Point Average (GPA) Requirement (Quantitative Measure) - The student is required to earn and maintain a 2.5 cumulative grade point average on a 4.0 scale.

 All LCN grades and all semester hours count on the student's grade point average in determining scholastic eligibility to remain in the College.
-A student must earn a minimum of "C" in each LCN course with the exception of N311 Foundations of Professional Practice in which the student must make an A or B.
+Students must successfully complete each course.
+Successful completion of a class is a 77% in all classes, except an 85% in N311 Foundations of Professional Practice.